tobiasackels/ackels-lab/content/research/index.md

 ---
 <font size="5">Cellular and circuit mechanisms underlying complex odour processing in mice</font>

-<font size="3">The aim of this project is to gain mechanistic understaning of temporally complex odor processing in the olfactory bulb by perturbing local inhibitory circuitry as well as cortical feedback projections.</font>
+<font size="3">The aim of this project is to gain a mechanistic understanding of temporally complex odor processing in the olfactory bulb by perturbing the local inhibitory circuitry as well as cortical feedback projections.</font>

 ---
 <font size="5">Olfactory navigation using complex odor information</font>

-<font size="3">The goal of this project is to investigate which temporal features inform odor-guided navigation, an ethologically relevant task, while monitoring the animal’s sampling strategy and recording neural activity in different parts of the olfactory system in freely moving animals.</font>
+<font size="3">Tracking an odor to its source can be of vital importance in the search for food, potential mating partners or to avoid encounters with a predator.
+The goal of this project is to investigate how temporal features of odor plumes inform odor-guided navigation.</font>

 ---